c-toolbox/C-Play/docs/guides/playback/sync.md

 ### Sync volume and media visibility

-For simplicity, you can chose to sync the fading of volume and visibility, such that they are both faded down or up when one of them is triggered.
-You can notice by the icon if syncing is *Off* (left image below) or *On* (right image below).
+For simplicity, you can choose to sync the fading of volume and visibility, so they are both faded down or up when one of them is triggered.
+You can see from the icon whether syncing is *Off* (left image below) or *On* (right image below).

 ![Sync Vol+Vis Fading OFF](../../assets/ui/header_taskbar/sync_vol_image_off.png){:width="47%"} &nbsp;&nbsp;&nbsp; ![Sync Vol+Vis Fading On](../../assets/ui/header_taskbar/sync_vol_image_on.png){:width="47%"}

-*Note: When pressing "Play" in C-Play the media visibility fades up automatically.
-So if syncing is on, then volume will do the same.
-In the settings, you can chose to fade down on Stop/rewind, which then fades down the media visibility, and then volume if this syncing is on.*
+*Note: When pressing "Play" in C-Play, media visibility fades up automatically.
+If syncing is on, the volume will do the same.
+In the settings, you can choose to fade down on Stop/Rewind, which then fades down media visibility and, if syncing is enabled, the volume as well.*

 ### Master to client(s) syncing